Getting Started with Git

 Rebase (Use with caution)

-# Apply experimentBranch to master
+# Apply experimentBranch onto master

 # git rebase <basebranch> <topicbranch>